-The Company assesses at contract inception whether a contract is, or contains, a lease.
-That is, if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+Has R be Company assesses at contract inception whether a contract is, or contains, a lease.
+That is, if the contract conveys the right to control the use of an isometric asset for a period of time in exchange for consideration.